Best Family Christmas Movies

 A Charlie Brown Christmas

 It just simply cannot be Christmas in our house until we have our musical Charlie Brown Christmas tree over top of our fireplace.
 That single, weepy tree with one single red bulb placed upon a flimsy branch, makes us all smile during the holidays.
-There's no other film out there that can really show you a more better message than A Charlie Brown Christmas.
+There's no other film out there that can really show you better message than A Charlie Brown Christmas.

 This television special is aired every single year traditionally since it first premiered in 1965.
 The special is based off of the late Charles M. Shulz's famous comic strip Charlie Brown.
 Charlie is depressed this Christmas and truly feels alone while it seems like everyone else is celebrating Christmas but in a very materialistic and commercial sort of way.
 Charlie confides in his friend Linus about his depression before somberly heading over to Lucy's famous psychiatric booth.
 Lucy tells him that he should direct a Christmas play in hopes of bringing his spirit up.
 Charlie goes forth with the idea, but when things head in a very frustrating and embarrassing way for Charlie, he walks away from the play.
 Will his friends finally discover the true meaning of Christmas and help brighten Charlie's Christmas?
-This is a great one for the kids, folks!

 The Muppet Christmas Carol

-There are a few films out there with adaptions to the classic Charles Dickens novel A Christmas Carol, and I love just about every one of them.
+There are many films out there with adaptions to the classic Charles Dickens novel A Christmas Carol, and I love just about every one of them.
 However in my experience, the kids seem to gravitate towards this one and that is perfectly fine with me because I love A Christmas Carol and I love The Muppets!
 The Muppet Christmas Carol does follow Charles Dickens story very closely.
-This film was also the first muppet film since Muppets creator Jim Henson died and also fellow puppeteer Richard Hunt.
+This film was also the first Muppet film since Muppets creator Jim Henson died and also fellow puppeteer Richard Hunt.
 This film is dedicated to their memory.

 Do you have a favorite family Christmas movie that is not on the list that you feel should be?
 Please let me know in the comments below!
-And I wish you a very Happy Holiday from my home to yours.
+And I wish you a very Happy Holidays from my home to yours.